Chocolate Chip Cookie Bars

 Thanks so much for stopping by today!

-Remember to scoop your flour from your flour bag into your measuring cup so you get the right amount.
-Also, chill the individual mounds of dough and few hours to help keep them puffy.
+Remember to scoop your flour and dark or unsweetened baking cocoa from the container into your measuring cup so you get the right amount.
+After scooping out the dough (1/4 cup), I chilled them for a few hours before baking to help keep them puffy.
+And, preheat your oven before baking.

 • Ingredients list